Click on each produce item below to learn more about where your food is grown!

 2013 Golden Radish Award Recognition by Georgia Department of Agriculture

-and Georgia Organics Executive Director Alice Rolls at the 2016 Golden Radish Award Ceremony.
+Learning Commissioner at the 2018 Golden Radish Award Ceremony.

 In the Spring of 2014, Fulton County School Nutrition Program's Alpharetta High School's kitchen was selected to be a Georgia Grown Test Kitchen by the Georgia Department of Agriculture!
 In School Year 2014-2015, the Alpharetta High School kitchen tested recipes using Georgia grown ingredients for students to taste test!